defold/doc/docs/en/manuals/html5.md

 ### Downscale Fit and Fit

-For the `Fit` mode canvas size will be changed the way to show full game canvas on the screen with original proportions.
+For the `Fit` mode canvas size will be changed to show full game canvas on the screen with original proportions.
 The only difference in `Downscale Fit` is changing size only if the inner size of the webpage is smaller than the original canvas of the game, but doesn't scale-up when a webpage is bigger than the original game canvas.

 ![HTML5 Section](images/html5/html5_fit.png)